In-patient luxury rehab center in Thailand

 what is rehab

-Rehab is an organized program specifically created to assist individuals in conquering substance dependence by providing medical treatment, therapy, and support.
-The physical, emotional, and psychological aspects of addiction are addressed through the integration of medical treatment, counseling, and support utilized in this approach.
+Rehab is an organized program specifically created to assist individuals in conquering substance dependence by providing medical treatment, therapy and support.
+Restorative health and the development of sustainable healthy habits are the primary goals of the approach.

 What is the definition of rehab?